 Abstract.
-Bimodality and other types of non-Gaussianity arise in ensemble forecasts of the atmosphere as a result of nonlinear spread across ensemble members.
+Bimodality and other types of non-Gaussianity arise in ensemble forecasts of the atmosphere as a result of non-linear spread across ensemble members.
 In this paper, bimodality in 50-member ECMWF ENS-extended ensemble forecasts is identified and characterized.
-Forecasts of 2 m temperature are found to exhibit widespread bimodality well over a derived false-positive rate.
-In some regions bimodality occurs in excess of 30 % of forecasts, with the largest rates occurring during lead times of 2 to 3 weeks.
+Forecasts of 2-meter temperature are found to exhibit widespread bimodality well over a derived false-positive rate.
+In some regions bimodality occurs in excess of 30% of forecasts, with the largest rates occurring during lead times of 2 to 3 weeks.
 Bimodality occurs more frequently in the winter hemisphere with indications of baroclinicity being a factor to its development.
 Additionally, bimodality is more common over the ocean, especially the polar oceans, which may indicate development caused by boundary conditions (such as sea ice).
-Near the equatorial region, bimodality remains common during either season and follows similar patterns to the Intertropical Convergence Zone (ITCZ), suggesting convection as a possible source for its development.
-Over some continental regions the modes of the forecasts are separated by up to 15 °C. The probability density for the modes can be up to 4 times greater than at the minimum between the modes, which lies near the ensemble mean.
+Near the equatorial region, bimodality remains common during either season and follows similar patterns to the intertropical convergence zone (ITCZ) suggesting convection as a possible source for its development.
+Over some continental regions the modes of the forecasts are separated by up to 15 °C. The probability density for the modes can be up to four times greater than at the minimum between the modes, which lies near the ensemble mean.
 The widespread presence of such bimodality has potentially important implications for decision makers acting on these forecasts.
-Bimodality also has implications for assessing forecast skill and for statistical postprocessing: several commonly used skill-scoring methods and ensemble dressing methods are found to perform poorly in the presence of bimodality, suggesting the need for improvements in how non-Gaussian ensemble forecasts are evaluated.
+Bimodality also has implications for assessing forecast skill and for statistical post-processing: several commonly used skill scoring methods and ensemble dressing methods are found to perform poorly in the presence of bimodality, suggesting the need for improvements in how non-Gaussian ensemble forecasts are evaluated.

-1 Introduction
+15 1 Introduction

 The atmosphere is a highly chaotic system that is not easily predicted.
 An important development has been the use of ensemble forecasts in order to develop a probabilistic viewpoint of the future state of the atmosphere.
 An ensemble is a grouping of multiple forecasts initialized at the same time, each slightly perturbed relative to one another.
-These perturbations result in the divergence over time of the individual members (Lorenz, 1963), producing a diversity of point forecasts from which a probabilistic forecast can be generated.
+These perturbations result in the divergence over time of the individual members (Lorenz, 1963), producing a diversity of 'point' forecasts from which a probabilistic forecast can be generated.
 A great deal of attention has focused on the use of the ensemble mean and variance of the ensemble, explicitly or implicitly assuming that the distributions are Gaussian.
 While there are technical and practical reasons for doing so, treating all ensemble forecasts as such for the entirety of their predictions is not always appropriate and may miss valuable distributional information available, especially in larger ensembles.
 This work focuses explicitly on one specific type of non-Gaussianity: bimodality.

 Bimodal distributions occur when some of a forecast's ensemble members form a distinct cluster, separate from the rest of the ensemble.
 Depending on the methodology, this can result in generating a corresponding probability density function (PDF) that contains two (or more) modes.
-This paper quantifies the presence of bimodality in ensemble forecasts of 2 m temperature from the extended 46 d, 50-member forecasts produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+This paper quantifies the presence of bimodality in ensemble forecasts of 2-meter temperature from the extended 45-day, 50-member forecasts produced by the European Centre for Medium-range Weather Forecasts (ECMWF).
 The focus of this work is on assessing the frequency and character of bimodality in these forecasts.
+A companion paper may be suitable to take a deeper look at some of the processes responsible for the systematic bimodality that are found to occur in specific regions.